-Per-unit energy cost savings over the 15-year period of analysis are presented below in Figure 21 and Figure 22.
-It is estimated that the first-year TDV energy cost savings range from -1.79 per square foot to \$2.04 per square foot for warm climate zones with maximum savings between $12/18^{\circ}$ F and $16/24^{\circ}$ F. For cool climate zones, the TDV energy cost savings range from -1.79 per square foot to \$4.78 per square foot with maximum savings at $12/18^{\circ}$ F.
+Per-unit energy cost savings over the 15-year period of analysis are presented below.
+It is estimated that the first-year TDV energy cost savings range from -\$1.79 per square foot to \$2.04 per square foot for warm climate zones with maximum savings between 12/18°F and 16/24°F, as shown in Figure 21.
+For cool climate zones, the TDV energy cost savings range from \$0 per square foot to \$4.78 per square foot with maximum savings at 12/18°F, as shown in Figure 22.

-Figure 21: Warm climate TDV energy cost savings vs. dry mode TD
+Figure 21: Warm climate TDV energy cost savings vs. dry mode TD.

-Figure 22: Cool climate TDV energy cost savings vs. dry mode TD
+Figure 22: Cool climate TDV energy cost savings vs. dry mode TD.

-Per-unit energy cost savings over the 15-year period of analysis are presented in below in Figure 23 and Figure 24.
-It is estimated that the year average TDV energy cost savings for warm climate zones is approximately \$2.9 per square foot at a specific efficiency of 65 Btuh/W. The estimated average first-year average TDV energy cost savings for cool climate zones is approximately \$1.1 per square foot at a specific efficiency of 65 Btuh/W.
+Per-unit energy cost savings over the 15-year period of analysis are presented in below.
+It is estimated that the year average TDV energy cost savings for warm climate zones is approximately \$2.81 per square foot at a specific efficiency of 65 Btuh/W, as shown in Figure 23.
+The estimated average first-year average TDV energy cost savings for cool climate zones is approximately \$1.16 per square foot at a specific efficiency of 65 Btuh/W, as shown in Figure 24.

-Figure 23: Warm climate TDV energy cost savings vs. specific efficiency
+Figure 23: Warm climate TDV energy cost savings vs. specific efficiency.

-Figure 24: Cool climate TDV energy cost savings vs. specific efficiency
+Figure 24: Cool climate TDV energy cost savings vs. specific efficiency.